wilsonliaows/docs/_docs/_recipes/polling-intervals.markdown

 ## Polling Cycles Explained

-For recipes on a polling cycle, Workato uses two date/time fields (i.e. **Created Date** and **Last Modified** ) in your record to determine if the record was newly created or updated.
+For recipes on a polling cycle, Workato uses two date/time fields (i.e. **Created Date** and **Last Modified** ) in the object records to determine if the record was newly created or updated.

 When checking for **newly created** records, recipes are triggered if two conditions are met:
   * The record was created since the time you specified.
 Is the "created date" since the "since" parameter?